 This plan should not become a static document.
 The Township Planning Commission should attempt to re-evaluate and update portions of the Plan on a periodic basis.
-In accordance with Michigan Public Act 33 of 2008, the Township is required to review the Plan every five (5) years to determine whether to commence the procedure to amend or adopt a new Plan.
+In accordance with Michigan Planning Enabling Act (PA 33 of 2008) as amended, the Township is required to review the Plan every five years to determine whether to commence the procedure to amend or adopt a new Plan.
 However, the Planning Commission should set goals for the review of various sections of this Plan on a yearly basis.
-The Master Plan should also be coordinated with other Township Plans, such as a Parks and Recreation Plan and Capital Improvement Plan, to provide for proper long-range planning.
+The Master Plan should also be coordinated with other Township Plans, such as a Parks and Recreation Plan and Capital Improvement Program, to provide for proper long-range planning.